-Voting begins to elect next vice president of India
+Voting begins to elect next vice president; Modi, Manmohan Singh and other leaders cast votes

-Jagdeep Dhankhar is the apparent front runner for the post.
+The BJP’s candidate Jagdeep Dhankhar is the apparent front runner for the post.

 Voting began in Parliament on Saturday to elect the next vice president of India.